Weed research for cereals and oilseeds

 The weed management challenge

-Loss of key herbicide active ingredients in cereals and oilseed rape due to changes in legislation has been compounded by resistance to many of the remaining herbicides.
-A dominance of autumn-sown arable crops and herbicide resistance mean black-grass has become a major headache for many farmers.
-However, populations of wild-oats, ryegrass, poppy, chickweed and mayweed have all been found to be resistant to some herbicides in some locations.
+In particular, a dominance of autumn-sown arable crops and herbicide resistance mean black-grass has become a major headache for many farmers.
+However, populations of wild-oats, rye-grass, poppy, chickweed and mayweed have all been found to be resistant to some herbicides in some locations.
 Resistance issues are also emerging in bromes.
-Controlling herbicide-resistant weed populations incurs additional costs.
+In 2025, populations of Italian rye-grass were also confirmed to be resistant to glyphosate at the maximum label rate.

 AHDB research focuses on: